 For Property Owners

-- Murals must be within the boundaries of SSA 21
+- Murals must be within the SSA District

 - Murals must face the public way

 - Murals should remain in place for at least 3 years

 - $500 participation fee (due at completion)

 - Site owners are invited to weigh in on artist/design

 Attn: Program Manager

 2611 W Lawrence Ave, Ground Floor